-The first thing we do when getting a hermit crab is to give it a name.
-This may involve finding out how to tell if a hermit crab is male or female.
-Sexing hermit crabs isn’t easy as gender differences can be comparatively subtle.
+The first thing we do when getting a pet is to give it a name, so you need to know how to tell if a hermit crab is male or female.

 Is My Hermit Crab a Boy or Girl?

 How do you know if a hermit crab is male or female?
-You will need to get a look at your hermit crab out of its shell.
-Never wrench a hermit crab from its home for gender identification.
+You’ll need to get a look at your hermit crab out of its shell, but never wrench a hermit crab from its home for gender identification.

-Instead, you will need to review physical characteristics and, to a lesser extent, behavior.
-Once you know what you are looking for, sexing hermit crabs will become second nature.
-All the same, differences can be subtle, so it may take more than just a cursory glance.
+Instead, you’ll need to review physical characteristics and, to a lesser extent, its behavior.
+Once you know what to look for, sexing hermit crabs will become second nature.

-There are some discrepancies, especially when young.
-Hermit crabs grow and molt at different rates based on sex.
+There are some discrepancies, especially when young because hermit crabs grow and molt at different rates based on sex.
 Male hermit crabs grow quickly, regularly molting.
 So, a young male may tower over a female of equivalent age.

 Females grow slower as hermit crabs breed while young, usually in the first year of life.
-This is a matter of survival.
-Females carry their young in an egg sac attached to their legs, which makes them vulnerable.
+This is a matter of survival because females carry their young in an egg sac attached to their legs, which makes them vulnerable.
 By growing more slowly, a female is likelier to find suitable shells to hide within.

 During mating season, male hermit crabs can grow in size.
 Many males molt ahead of mating and emerge larger.
-This does not make them any more appealing to females, though.
-It just gives them a better chance of overpowering rivals for a potential mate.
+This doesn’t make them more appealing to females; it just gives them a better chance of overpowering rivals for a potential mate.

-Where physical appearance differs is the legs.
-Male and female hermit crabs have 10 legs.
-In females, these will be completely smooth.
-In males, the legs are covered in coarse hairs.
+Where physical appearance differs is the legs, as male and female hermit crabs have 10 legs.
+In females, these will be completely smooth; in males, the legs are covered in coarse hairs.

-Additionally, females have 3 appendages on the left of the abdomen.
-Males lack these.
+Additionally, females have 3 appendages on the left of the abdomen, and males lack these.
 These appendages (pleopods) double as a sac for a female to carry her unborn young.

-As discussed, males grow faster than females.
-This makes appropriately-sized shells a rare commodity.
+As discussed, males grow faster than females, which makes appropriately-sized shells a rare commodity.
 To avoid losing their shells, male hermit crabs develop a large penis.
-This enables the male to mate without vacating his shell, otherwise leaving it available for a rival.
+This enables males to mate without vacating the shell, avoiding leaving it available for a rival.

-The sexual organs of the female are called the gonopores.
-These are two tiny openings located above the third pair of legs.
-When we say tiny, we do mean tiny.
+The sexual organs of the female are called the gonopores; these are two tiny openings above the third pair of legs.
 You may need a magnifying glass to identify gonopores.

 There are some obvious differences in temperament between male and female hermit crabs.
-It’s inadvisable to rely on watching their behavior to sex hermit crabs.
-There are a handful of variations, though.
+Don’t rely on watching behavior to determine the sex of hermit crabs.
+There are some variations, though.

-In some cases, females are more confident and outgoing.
-Females are likelier to explore new terrain.
-They may also find a range of different hiding places.
-Males are more likely to find one location and stick with it as they feel safer this way.
+Females are sometimes more confident and outgoing, so they explore new terrain.
+They may find a range of hiding places, while males are likelier to find one location as they feel safer.

-While this can be linked to basic survival instinct, it may also pertain to mating.
-According to Biological Sciences, hermit crabs with high fecundity breed less.
-This is due to higher rates of mortality associated with risk-taking behaviors.
+While this can be linked to basic survival instinct, it may pertain to mating.
+According to Biological Sciences, hermit crabs with high fecundity breed less due to higher rates of mortality associated with risk-taking behaviors.

 More cautious males tend to enjoy greater success with breeding.
 Remaining careful helps hermit crabs live longer and enjoy more mating cycles.

-These mating rituals may lead to other conduct between sexes.
-Sexually mature males guard females that they’re interested in breeding with.
-As explained by Behavioral Ecology, this can lead to conflict.
+These mating rituals can lead to other conduct between sexes.
+Sexually mature males guard females that they want to breed with.
+As explained by Behavioral Ecology, guarding behavior can lead to conflict.

 Male vs. Female Hermit Crabs

 There are differences in appearance and conduct between male and female hermit crabs.
-This table summarizes the core variations between the sexes.
-Here’s how to sex a hermit crab at a glance:
+This table summarizes the variations between the sexes.
+Here’s how to ‘sex’ a hermit crab:

 |Male Hermit Crab Identification:||Female Hermit Crabs Identification:|